 Flow Regimes are the behavior of the fluid while flowing in a well.
 The most common regimes are laminar, turbulent, and transitional.
-Unfortunately, it is impossible to clearly define each type in the well.
-As an example, mud flow may be predominantly laminar, although the flow near the pipe waIls during pipe rotation may be turbulent.
+Unfortunately, it is impossible to define each type in the well clearly.
+For example, mudflow may be predominantly laminar, although the flow near the pipe waIls during pipe rotation may be turbulent.

 The most common annular flow regime is laminar.
-It exists from very low pump rates to the rate at which turbulence begins.
-Characteristics of laminar flow useful to the drilling engineer are low friction pressures and minimum hole erosion.
+It exists from meager pump rates to the rate at which turbulence begins.
+Characteristics of laminar flow proper to the drilling engineer are low friction pressures and minimum hole erosion.

 Laminar flow can be described as individual layers, or laminae, moving through the pipe or annulus.
-The center layers usuaIly move at rates greater than the layers near the weIlbore or pipe.
+The center layers usually move at rates more significant than the layers near the wellbore or pipe.
 The flow profile describes the variations in layer velocities.
-These variations are controlled by the shear resistant capabilities of the mud.
+The shear-resistant capabilities of the mud control these variations.
 A high yield point (check also Yield Point In Drilling Mud) for the mud tends to make the layers

 move at more uniform rates.

 Cuttings removal is more difficult with laminar flow.
-The cuttings appear to move outward from the higher-velocity layers to the more acquiescent areas.
+The cuttings move outward from the higher-velocity layers to the more compliant areas.
 These outer layers have very low velocities and may not be effective in removing the cuttings.

 - By increasing the yield point, which decreases layer velocity variations.